ArmandPhilippot/coldark/website/src/content/docs/ports/coldark-bat.md

 - Designed for [bat](https://github.com/sharkdp/bat).
 - Ships `Coldark-Cold` and `Coldark-Dark`.
-- Great fit for terminals that already use other Coldark variants.
+- Great fit for terminals that already use other Coldark ports.

 ## Colors

-The bat variant reuses the shared Coldark syntax palette rather than defining package-specific UI colors.
+The bat port reuses the shared Coldark syntax palette rather than defining package-specific UI colors.
 It keeps the core foreground and accent colors used for code tokens and leaves out most of the editor-specific surface colors documented on the main [Colors](../../colors/) page.

 ### Coldark Cold